The top 3 reasons you cough when you vape.

 2. The wrong type of e-liquid/ nicotine strength.

+Second on our top 3 reasons you cough when you vape list is using the wrong e-liquid.
 Similarly, the wrong type of e-liquid or nicotine strength could be a factor in why you’re coughing.
 If you have a really high-powered device and an e-liquid with a strong amount of nicotine, such as 18mg, it’s probably going to be too much for you to handle.
 For a device that has a big wattage output of 40w or more, it’s probably best to stick with a maximum of 6mg nicotine strength.
 On a similar note, as well as the nicotine strength, make sure that the PG/VG ratio is good for your device.
 The more VG you have in your e-liquid the smoother it will be at in high powered devices.
 Again, if you’re vaping at 40w or more try to make sure you’re using at least a 60/40 vg heavy e-liquid.

 If you want the throat hit to replicate smoking, you’re better off with a lower powered device (under40w) and a higher PG based e-liquid.